gingerhome/gingee-cli/README.md

 ### Service Management

-Commands for running GingerJS as a native background service.
+Commands for running Gingee as a native background service.
 These commands must be run from a project's root directory and typically require `sudo` or Administrator privileges.

 -   **`service install`**: Installs and starts the server as a background service.
 -   **`service uninstall`**: Stops and removes the background service.